EMOTIONAL

 ESAs are not considered Service Animals.
 The Americans with Disabilities Act (ADA) designates service animals as animals that are individually trained to do work or perform tasks that relate directly to a person’s disability.

-A signed ESA letter written by a licensed therapist allows you protection by The Fair Housing Act.
-This allows you protection from landlords from refusing to rent to you because of your pet, or from charging you extra fees for having your pet.
-Once your pet has been granted ESA status, they considered an emotional support or service animal.
 Family Solutions Counseling offers consultations to help you obtain an ESA letter that can give you protection under The Fair Housing Act.
 Our licensed therapists can conduct an assessment and discuss how to best support you.
 The consultation can be held in person or through telehealth online.
 The cost for the consultation and completed ESA letter is $250.
 Call us for more information.

 The Fair Housing Act prevents housing discrimination in the United States.
 This Act prohibits discrimination in the purchase, sale, rental, or financing of a property based on a variety of factors.
 Mental health disability is protected by this act, so if your pets are considered service animals or qualify for an ESA letter, you and your pets will be protected under this statute.